vivekteega/flowallet-testnet/README.md

  * `atVectorClock` - VC at which the data is to requested
  * `mostRecent` - boolean (true: request only the recent data matching the pattern.
 Just the last one)

+The results are available in floGlobals.generalData

+floDapps.getNextGeneralData should be used to retrieve the output in the client browser where the retrieval from floGlobals.generalData has been simplified.

-The results are available in floGlobals.generalData Type is mandatory in REQUEST GENERAL DATA.
+Type is mandatory in REQUEST GENERAL DATA.
 So every TYPE of general data must be requested individually and separately.
 If you want to use requests to give results from all types at one go, use Application Data.